silverstripeltd/silverstripe-forager/docs/en/01_overview.md

 This module provides a set of abstraction layers that integrate the Silverstripe CMS content with a search-as-a-service provider, such as [Elastic](https://elastic.co) or [Algolia](https://algolia.com).
-The focus of this module is on getting content in your your service (indexing) only and does not provide any frontend tooling for UI nor [APIs for querying data](https://github.com/silverstripeltd/silverstripe-discoverer).
+The focus of this module is on getting content into your service (indexing) only and does not provide any frontend tooling for UI nor [APIs for querying data](https://github.com/silverstripeltd/silverstripe-discoverer).

 ## Indexing workflow